Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Specification

+The overall rule specification is modeled by the statechart $\Gamma$ in \cref{fig:statechart}.
+Due to assumption 5), the initial state in every traffic situation is the state $\rho_0$.
 There are two main states for normal operation and emergency operation.
-During normal operation, whenever the predicate $\collisionpossible$ is true, the corresponding maneuver state for $R_3 - R_6$ (see blue states in \cref{fig:statechart}) is entered and the collision avoidance maneuver is started.
+During normal operation, whenever the predicate $\collisionpossible$ is true, the corresponding maneuver state for $R_3$ - $R_6$ (see blue states in \cref{fig:statechart}) is entered and the collision avoidance maneuver is started.

 \begin{proposition} For the states $\rho_i, \; \forall i \in \{1,...,4\}$, the predicate $\collisionpossible$ is true. \end{proposition} \begin{IEEEproof} This follows directly from the definition of the predicates $\keep$, $\headon$, $\crossing$, and $\overtake$ (see Appendix\ref{appendix:predicates}), which are true for the states of the statechart $\rho_1 - \rho_4$, respectively. \end{IEEEproof}